todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 #### Outbound CLA

-Some OSS projects as well as some OSS Foundations require a Contributor License Agreement (CLA) before they accept contributions.
+Some open source projects as well as some open source foundations require a Contributor License Agreement (CLA) before they accept contributions.
 We know at least two different types of CLAs:

 * Corporate Contributor License Agreement (CCLA)
 * Individual Contributor License Agreement (ICLA)

 Whether none, one or both are required for contributions is usually described in files like `CONTRIBUTING.md` in the project repositories.
-The [CCLA](https://www.apache.org/licenses/cla-corporate.pdf) and the [ICLA](https://www.apache.org/licenses/icla.pdf) authored by the Apache Foundation are the de facto standard of CLAs and many OSS projects have adopted either one or both.
+The [CCLA](https://www.apache.org/licenses/cla-corporate.pdf) and the [ICLA](https://www.apache.org/licenses/icla.pdf) authored by the Apache Foundation are the de facto standard of CLAs and many open source projects have adopted either one or both.

-The purpose of a CLA is to provide confidence to the OSS project that the contributor is entitled to submit the contribution.
+The purpose of a CLA is to provide confidence to the open source project that the contributor is entitled to submit the contribution.
 A Developer Certificate of Origin (DCO) is a an alternative approach and more lightweight compared to a CLA.

 Some CLAs also require to transfer additional rights to the project such as the right to release the code under an additional, often proprietary license.
 This is an asymmetric setup which puts contributors at a disadvantage.
 Therefore most companies will not contribute to these kind of projects.

-The price of improved confidence for the OSS project is more overhead in the organization the contributor is working for.
+The price of improved confidence for the open source project is more overhead in the organization the contributor is working for.
 Especially in case of large corporations with several affiliates the effort of evaluating, signing and maintaining a CCLA shall not be underestimated.

 Why is a CCLA causing additional effort in large organizations?
 Let's briefly look at the CCLA of the Apache Foundation as an example: